fieryknight2/CXXChessEngine/docs/sphinx/board/board_representation.rst

 **Notes**

 Why I'm looking to use the minimum amount of memory.
-In general, the functions using these representations are going to be run hundreds of thousands of times while analyzing a position.
-They need to be
+In general, the functions using these representations are going to be run hundreds of thousands of times while analyzing a position, so they need to be as fast as possible.

 .. doxygenstruct:: Board
     :members: